Glee cast: Where are they now?

 Amber Riley (Mercedes Jones)

-Famously passed over by American Idol producers, Amber Riley showed off her stellar pipes and made her screen debut in the role of resident high school diva Mercedes Jones, always competing with Rachel Berry for the top spot in the Glee club.
-While still starring on Glee, she appeared on the seventeenth season of Dancing with the Stars in 2013 and won, and since Glee, she guest starred on Crazy Ex-Girlfriend and portrayed Good Witch of the North Addapearle in NBC’s The Wiz Live!.
-Most recently, Riley portrayed Effie White in a West End revival of Dreamgirls, earning an Olivier Award for her performance.
+Famously passed over by American Idol producers, Amber Riley showed off her stellar pipes and made her screen debut in the role of resident high school diva Mercedes Jones, always competing with Rachel Berry for the top spot in the glee club.
+While still starring on Glee, she competed on the 17th season of Dancing With the Stars in 2013 and won.

 Mark Salling (Noah "Puck" Puckerman)